This is Your Brain on Poverty

-Everyone has their own thoughts on what causes poverty and what fixes financial woes for families in the 21st century.
+Everyone has their own thoughts on what causes poverty.
+Different pundits opine about what fixes financial woes for families in the 21st century.

 Half the time, I sit here reading those things, shaking my head.
 While rolling my eyes, I wonder how they would survive what I’ve survived.
 Would any of these idiots still be alive at the end of a month on a poverty-grade salary?

-One of the issues that I have never seen addressed related to poverty is what it does to your mind and emotions.
+One of the issues that I have rarely seen addressed related to poverty is what it does to your mind and emotions.
 Poverty has a dramatic affect on your mental and emotional health.

 The “Right” Foundation

 I come at it from a somewhat different perspective as many people.
 I grew up in a comfortable middle-class family.
 We didn’t have much but had far more than what my family has had in the last 20 years.

 My husband and I were doing quite well for ourselves in the first part of our marriage too.
 He was a skilled tradesman, and I worked at a large printing company before having kids.
 I was also perpetually working various side hustles with my design and writing skills.

 In the early 2000s, that life of comfort ended.
-After we bought a house and having five kids, the bottom fell out of that fairly comfortable life.
-Hours were cut, pay was cut, and one day my husband showed up at work only to find it boarded up, and our last two paychecks bounced.
+After we bought a house and had five kids, the bottom fell out of our finances.
+First, work cut his hours, then cut his pay.
+One day my husband showed up at work only to find it boarded up, and our last two paychecks bounced.
 Good times.

-Suddenly, I had to get even more frugal than I was before.
-There were no jobs available paying the same as what we had been used to, so we settled for a pay cut.
+Overnight, I had to get even more frugal than I was before.
+There were no jobs available paying the same as what we had earned.
+We had no option but to settle for a pay cut.
 I had to figure out how to take care of a family of seven on 1/3rd of what we had been living on.
 During this time, as you may remember, expenses for basics shot up quickly.